lin-stephanie/astro-antfustyle-theme/src/content/blog/getting-started.md

 ## Create Your Project

-Create your project from the latest theme version in two ways:
+Start with the latest theme version using one of two methods:

 **Use GitHub**